pnsudhanva/RDMA-ROCE-SIM/README.md

 # RDMA/RoCE GPU Cluster Network Fabric Simulator

 > A learning project.
 I wanted to understand how network design affects AI training performance, so I built a testbed that lets me change the topology with a command-line flag and measure what happens.
+I need to thank my Claude for some great assists!

 ![Flow completion time CDF](plots/fct_cdf.png)